 Are eVisas replacing visa stickers for initial travel to the UK as well?

 Eventually, yes, but visas stuck into passports – formally known as entry clearance vignettes – will continue to be issued beyond 2024, according to the law firm Bindmans.
-Broadly speaking, this means that for the time being foreign visitors to the UK will have a visa and foreign residents of the UK will have an eVisa.
+This includes people with visitor visas, who are not currently getting eVisas.

 Are other countries abolishing physical immigration documents?

-While many countries are moving toward more digital proof-of-immigration-status issuance systems, at time of writing there was no other known example of a country entirely ceasing to issue both physical entry visas and residence permits, according to the international immigration law firm Fragomen.
+While many countries are moving toward more digital proof of immigration status, at time of writing there was no other known example of a country entirely ceasing to issue both physical entry visas and residence permits, according to the international immigration law firm Fragomen.

 What if constituents struggle to access their eVisa or experience technical glitches?

-Helping someone else with their eVisa does not amount to providing immigration advice or services (which is a criminal offence if done by someone without a licence), according to the Office of the Immigration Services Commissioner.
+Helping someone else with their eVisa does not amount to providing immigration advice or services (which is a criminal offence if done by someone without a licence), according to the Immigration Services Commissioner.
 This means that a charity worker, for example, could help someone with an eVisa so long as they do not stray into advice on immigration status.
+Right to Remain has published a guide on How to support someone with the transition to eVisas.

-Someone being incorrectly denied boarding onto a flight to the UK could ask the airline to call the Home Office’s Carrier Support Hub.
+Someone being incorrectly denied boarding onto a flight to the UK could ask the airline to call the Home Office’s 24/7 Carrier Support Hub.
+From 31 December 2024, there will also be a helpline that passengers can call directly: 0800 8766921 or 0203 337 0927.

 What happens to people who fail to get an eVisa by 31 December 2024?